Staff members of permanent missions and international organisations, and their family members, are not obliged to obtain health insurance.

 Family members working in Switzerland

-This rule does not apply to nationals of an EU/EFTA country who have remained in their home country’s social security system and who are excluded from it on account of their remunerated activity in Switzerland.
+Non-working family members of persons enjoying privileges under international law in Switzerland are not required to take out compulsory health insurance.
+They can be covered by the international organisation’s insurance scheme together with the principal beneficiary.
+Since 1 January 2016, persons who exchange their legitimation card for a Ci permit, in order to exercise a remunerated activity, have no longer been required to obtain compulsory health insurance.
+However, this rule does not apply to nationals of an EU/EFTA country or the United Kingdom (UK) who have remained in their home country’s social security system and who are excluded from it on account of their remunerated activity in Switzerland.
 The rule concerns in particular family members of third country nationals.

 For detailed information on the situation of staff members of permanent missions (PM) and international organisations (IO) with regard to the Health Insurance Act (KVG), please consult the website of the Federal Department of Foreign Affairs (FDFA) (see link below).